 So, your flight was overbooked – either because the airline apparently sold too many tickets for trip or because it messed up with the crew scheduling and there weren’t enough flight attendants to take care of the fully packed plane.
 Anyway, it is obviously the airline’s fault so you know that you would be entitled to flight compensation.
 The only way for the airline to legally avoid such an obligation is to find a volunteer – or several if needed – who would give up their seats on their own free will.

 If you won’t volunteer, it doesn’t mean that the representative of the airline who is trying to take care of the situation won’t find another one – or even, let’s say, five volunteers if they will need that many and will be lucky enough.
-Or offer them something nobody will be able to resist.
+How do airlines decide who gets bumped?
+Much cannot be done, so airlines usually offer them something nobody will be able to resist.

 Evaluate the airline’s offer while deciding if it’s worth to volunteer